 On August 8, 2006, six PRC governmental and regulatory agencies, MOFCOM, the State-owned Assets Supervision and Administration Commission of the State Council, SAT, CSRC, SAIC and SAFE jointly promulgated the Provisions on the Acquisitions of Domestic Enterprises by Foreign Investors (the "M&A Rules"), which became effective on September 8, 2006 and were amended on June 22, 2009.
-Under the M&A Rules, a foreign investor is required to obtain necessary approvals when (1) a foreign investor acquires equity in a PRC domestic non-foreign invested enterprise (the "domestic company") thereby converting it into a foreigninvested enterprise ("FIE"), or subscribes for new equity in a domestic company via an increase of registered capital thereby converting it into a foreign-invested enterprise; or (2) a foreign investor establishes a foreigninvested enterprise which purchases and operates the assets of a domestic enterprise, or which purchases the assets of a domestic enterprise and injects those assets to establish a foreign-invested enterprise.
+Under the M&A Rules, a foreign investor is required to obtain necessary approvals when (1) a foreign investor acquires equity in a PRC domestic non-foreign invested enterprise (the "domestic company") thereby converting it into a foreign-invested enterprise; or (2) a foreign investor establishes a foreign-invested enterprise which purchases and operates the assets of a domestic enterprise, or which purchases the assets of a domestic enterprise and injects those assets to establish a foreign-invested enterprise.
 According to Article 11 of the M&A Rules, where a domestic individual intends to have a domestic company taken over by an offshore company which he lawfully controls, the takeover shall be subject to the examination and approval of MOFCOM.
 Where a foreign investor purchases the equity interest of a domestic foreign-invested enterprise or subscribe for the increased capital of a domestic foreign-invested enterprise, it shall be subject to the current laws, administrative regulations on foreign-invested enterprises and the relevant provisions on alteration in investors' equity interest of foreign-invested enterprises.